rabeeanaseer/truthrouter-ai/README.md

 ## Deployment

 Any PHP 8.1 host with the cURL extension enabled.
-Upload both files, set the two environment variables, and confirm the system temp directory is writable so the verdict cache can persist.
+Upload `index.php` and `review.php` into the web root, set your credentials using whichever method your host supports (see Secrets management above), and confirm the system temp directory is writable so the verdict cache can persist.
 Behind a reverse proxy the canonical URL builder already reads `X-Forwarded-Proto`, so no extra configuration is needed for correct `https` meta tags.

+**Hostinger, step by step**

+Set PHP to 8.1 or higher under hPanel → Advanced → PHP Configuration.
+Upload `index.php` and `review.php` into `public_html` through File Manager or FTP.
+Create `secrets.php` one level above `public_html`, as a sibling folder, with your real credentials as shown in Secrets management.
+Point your domain and enable the free SSL certificate under hPanel → SSL.
+Visit the domain and run a search to confirm the key is picked up correctly.

 Clear stale results after changing providers by deleting the `truthrouter_cache` folder inside your system temp directory.